Search

 Some people with irritable bowel syndrome (IBS) report psychological symptoms such as depressed mood or anxiety.
 This occurs mainly in people who experience more severe symptoms.
 It is also seen in patients in highly specialized (tertiary) medical care referral centers.

-s may cause the onset of symptoms.
+Emotional distress has been known to worsen IBS symptoms.
+Going to events that involve eating in restaurants or at social gatherings may cause the onset of symptoms.
 These symptoms can induce an appropriate but unwanted anticipatory anxiety due to the severity, unpredictability, and negatively perceived consequences of having an “attack.”
 This may result in continuing symptom occurrence and set up a vicious cycle between emotional distress, symptoms, and personal management strategies.
 In other words, concerns, worries, and fears can be due to the symptoms experienced by those with IBS rather than due to general anxiety.

 Psychological factors and IBS: Important to remember